 Wisdom Teeth Removal & Dental Implants Mackay

 The placement of implants, the removal of Wisdom teeth and other minor oral surgical procedures can be done under local or general anaesthetic.
 It is important to discuss this with your dentists as your suitability for either depends on numerous factors including your health and any medications you are taking.
+It is also important to remember that all surgical and invasive procedures have risks.
 Dr Stephen Pearson has had a career long interest in Oral Surgery, spending time working in Hospitals in the UK, and is now Tutoring students in Oral Surgery at James Cook University in Cairns.

 Dental Implants Mackay